DGK-Law-and-Cognition-Lab/crossculturallegalreasonableness/README.md

 ### Figures

 This contains the data visualization generated in R and included in the paper.
-See [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Figures/Figure1_Reasonableness_Filtered.jpg) and [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Figures/Figure1_Reasonableness_NoFilter.jpg)for your own viewing.
+See [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Figures/Figure1_Reasonableness_Filtered.jpg) and [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Figures/Figure1_Reasonableness_NoFilter.jpg) for your own viewing.

 ## Paper Results